4. Purpose and functions of the Academic Board

 v.
 Deputy Vice-Chancellor Global Development and Vice-President

 vi.
-Pro Vice-Chancellor Business and Law and Vice-President
+Deputy Vice-Chancellor Business and Law and Vice-President

 vii.
-Pro Vice-Chancellor Design and Social Context and Vice- President
+Deputy Vice-Chancellor Design and Social Context and Vice- President

 viii.
-Pro Vice-Chancellor Science, Engineering and Health and Vice-President
+Deputy Vice-Chancellor Science, Engineering and Health and Vice-President

 x.
 Director, Library Services

 xii.
 Associate Deputy Vice-Chancellor Education (Quality and Enhancement)